Connecting Flights and Transit at Manila Airport

 Things to note

-Domestic-to-domestic transfers in the same terminal are much simpler.
-If you already have your next boarding pass, you may only need to proceed to the next gate.
+Domestic-to-domestic transfers in the same terminal are simpler.
+If you already have your next boarding pass, you can go straight to the next gate.

 Domestic to domestic

-Same terminal: at least 1 hour is usually workable if your first flight is on time and you already have your next boarding pass.
-Philippine Airlines officially permits same-terminal domestic-to-domestic connections in Manila as tight as 40 minutes — doable if you are feeling adventurous and travelling light, but not something to plan around.
+Same terminal: at least 1 hour works if your first flight is on time and you already have your next boarding pass.
+Philippine Airlines permits same-terminal domestic-to-domestic connections in Manila as tight as 40 minutes.
+That is doable if you are feeling adventurous and travelling light, but not something to plan around.

 Different terminals: allow at least 2 hours.
 You will need to change terminals landside, which adds queue and travel time.